nnev/rueckkopplung/README.md

 Ideally you set up your system with appropriate surroundings (e.g. DNS and a reverse-proxy to put the `koppler` behind something like `ask.mydomain.com`).

+Resetting is in current state only possible by restarting `koppler`.

 ## License